ezzoddin/phoenix/README.md

 API is separate from Front

 ## Support
-You can contact us by sending mail to *ThePhoneix@yahoo.com* or calling *091234566788* Also you can follow us on **Instagram, Twitter** and **Linkdin**
+You can contact us by sending mail to *info@mezz.ir* Also you can follow us on **Instagram, Twitter** and **Linkdin**